playfularchitect/Rosetta-Stone-Of-Physics/Dart Throwing Monkeys/Readme.md

 ### TL;DR

-We found that 8 Standard Model parameters snap to simple fractions with 18.61-sigma significance.
+We found that under our early model 8 Standard Model parameters snap to simple fractions with 18.61-sigma significance.
 Then we discovered something funnier: physicists compress worse than random chance.

 ---